On Optimizing the Communication of Model Parallelism: Evaluation

 \textbf{Experimental setup.} Next, we move to more complicated cases where both the sender mesh and receiver mesh have multiple nodes.
 Table~\ref{table:eval:microbenchmark-sharding-spec-configs} lists the configurations of all cases.
 We use a tensor of shape (1024, 1024, 512) and pad it in case 6.
 We pick several representative sharding specs from common deep learning workloads.
 For example, sharding spec $S^0RR$ is the spec of activation tensors in transformer models when using combined data and operator parallelism; $S^{01}RR$ is the spec when using pure data parallelism; $RRR$ is the spec when using pure operator parallelism.
 We use the same set of baselines as in \S\ref{subsubsec:single-to-multiple}.
 The baselines do load balancing with a greedy approach which picks the sender with the lowest load for the next data slice, as in \ref{sec:load_balancing}.

-\textbf{Results.} In case 1, 2, 5, and 6, ours and Alpa perform similarly.
+\textbf{Results.} In case 1, 2, 5, and 6, \sys and Alpa perform similarly.
 Both benefit from offloading communications to fast NVLinks.
-In case 7 and 8, Alpa's all-gather crosses nodes and is slow, but ours pipelines it with the inter-mesh communication, so it is up to 2.5x faster than Alpa.
-In case 3, 4, and 9, ours is 3x to 10x faster than Alpa respectively, because it reorders communications to utilize bandwidth of both two nodes of sender.
-In contrast, with Alpa's order, two sender nodes always communicate with the same receiver, making one of them idle.
-This problem is more significant when the number of tiles is large, so ours shows an even better speedup in case 4 which has 64 unit communication tasks to be scheduled.
+In case 7 and 8, Alpa's all-gather crosses nodes and is slow, but \sys pipelines it with the inter-mesh communication, so it is up to 2.5x faster than Alpa.
+In case 3, 4, and 9, \sys is 3x to 10x faster than Alpa respectively, because it reorders communications to utilize bandwidth of both two nodes of sender.
+In contrast, with Alpa's order, two sender nodes always share the same receiver, making one of them idle.
+This problem is more significant when the number of tiles is large, so \sys shows an even better speedup in case 4 which schedules 64 unit tasks.